 If you’ve ever had your AC leaking or breaking down, you know how important it is to have a clean air conditioning unit.
-Take the advice of the HVAC pros at Performance Air Conditioning, and let us guide you on how to clean an air conditioner drain line.
+Take the advice of the HVAC pros at Performance Air Conditioning, and let us show you how to clean ac drain line systems.

 Cleaning an AC drain pipe with vinegar